MicrosoftDocs/SupportArticles-docs/support/azure/azure-container-registry/troubleshoot-push-error-operation-disallowed-timeout.md

 If an issue is detected, the results include an error code and description.
 For more information about these errors and possible solutions, see [Health check error reference](/azure/container-registry/container-registry-health-error-reference).

 > [!NOTE]
-> If you receive Helm-related or Notary-related errors, it does not mean that your Container Registry or AKS is not working or has a problem.
-It just indicates the issues such as that Helm or Notary isn't installed, or that Azure CLI isn't compatible with the currently installed version of Helm or Notary.
+> If you receive Helm-related or Notary-related errors, this doesn't necessarily mean that your container registry or Microsoft Azure Kubernetes Service (AKS) is not working or has a problem.
+It indicates only such issues as that Helm or Notary isn't installed, or that Azure CLI isn't compatible with the currently installed version of Helm or Notary.

-Next, verify your authentication before pushing to the Azure Container Registry.
-Authentication is necessary to grant you the permissions required for the push operation.
-If you encounter issues authenticating with the Azure Container Registry, see [Authenticate with an Azure container registry](/azure/container-registry/container-registry-authentication?tabs=azure-cli) and [Troubleshoot Azure Container Registry authentication errors](acr-authentication-errors.md).
+Verify your authentication before you push to Azure Container Registry.
+Authentication is necessary to grant you the permissions that are required for the push operation.
+If you encounter issues when you try to authenticate through an Azure container registry, see [Authenticate with an Azure container registry](/azure/container-registry/container-registry-authentication?tabs=azure-cli) and [Troubleshoot Azure Container Registry authentication errors](acr-authentication-errors.md).

 The following sections help you troubleshoot the most common errors that appear during push operations.